paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 So I customized it again.

-I took objects -- rattles and teethers -- and attached them to the play gym with [red ribbon](https://www.amazon.com/gp/product/B091GNB79S/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
+I took some of his toys and attached them to the play gym with [red ribbon](https://www.amazon.com/gp/product/B091GNB79S/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 He loved the challenge of grabbing objects overhead or kicking them with his feet.
 I made the objects low enough so he could engage his hands and feet.

 #### **Suggested Items**: